-CV Help: The Future Of Work
+CV Help: The Future Of Craft

-The way we work has changed dramatically thanks to the technology – and will continue to do so.
+The way we operate has changed dramatically thanks to the technology – and will continue to do so.
 Internet, professional software, social media and globalization influence all aspects of professional life; for instance, corporate spying on employees now comes as no surprise.
-These changes apply job hunting and application process as well.
+These changes apply career hunting and application process as well.
 Therefore, you need to keep your hand on the pulse of hiring trends if you want to succeed.

-Help making a CV: how it works
+Help making a CV: the process

-Under these circumstances, job stability suffers.
+Under these circumstances, vocation stability suffers.
 You cannot expect to have the same role in 3 or 5 years from now, and if you are used to traditional employment, this can be pretty stressful.

 2. Freelancing and outsourcing are taking over

-Using one of freelancing platforms, you can work on short-time gigs or long-term projects from anywhere in the world.
+Using one of freelancing platforms, you can operate on short-time gigs or long-term projects from anywhere in the world.
 No office and no annoying boss is already a reality for many, and the tendency is likely to grow over time.

-If you are a freelancer looking for a new gig, check our tips on resume writing for freelancers: https://resumeperk.com/blog/writing-a-killer-freelancer-resume-tips-from-resume-editor
+If you are a freelancer looking for a new gig, check our tips on resume writing for freelancers: https://resumeperk.com/blog/writing-a-killer-freelancer-resume-tips-from-resume-editor.

 3. Traditional concept of job goes away